Academic Year

 Please note that the I-House meal plan can only be used at the International House Dining Commons and is not valid at Edmonds Café or on-campus dining halls and food services operated by Campus Housing.

 The Dining Commons is closed for four weeks during Winter break and some holidays.
-Cooking in rooms is not permitted.
+Cooking in residential rooms is not permitted.

 I have always been fascinated in making acquaintances with people from different parts of the world.
 I-House offers plenty of opportunities in this respect.
 In particular, the Dining Commons offers a unique social environment where I can just sit and chat with people from a variety of cultural backgrounds.
 Having been an overseas student myself from a young age, I can confidently say that I have a very good understanding of the difficulties facing Berkeley international students, who may well be studying abroad for the first time in their lives.